StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 It's a stripped out version of this same website, except I changed the palette to something greener (because it's supposed to be a garden, get it?).
 I made it responsive so it looks well on mobile.

 All of the style and design is packed into a file called `css/main.css`, which you are free to edit and customize as you prefer, until it suits your aesthetic sensibilities.
-Right now it has a very simple design, but you can do whatever you want to it like changing the font or color palette, background design, etc.
+Right now it has a simple design, but you can do whatever you want to it like changing the font or color palette, background design, etc.

 Here is some inspiration for [web design templates](https://jekyllthemes.io/free), and [color palettes](https://colorhunt.co/).